Master of Arts in English Program in Children's Literature

 Anuja Madan teaches courses in world literature, children’s literature and cultural studies.
 She conducts research on contemporary Indian children’s literature, media and childhoods, and graphic narratives.
 She co-authored Notes of Running Feet: English in Primary Textbooks (Eklavya, 2013) along with Rimli Bhattacharya, Sreyoshi Sarkar, and Nivedita Basu.
 The book grew out of a commissioned group study of English-language textbooks issued to Indian primary school children.
 She has published articles on English-language picturebook adaptations of the epic Mahabharata, redactions of classics in Indian textbooks, and Jean-Luc Godard's films.
 Her recent articles include one on a graphic novel retelling of the Ramayana, published in Graphic Novels for Young Adults and Children: a Collection of Critical Essays (2017), edited by Michelle Ann Abate and Gwen Athene Tarbox, and another on contemporary Indian animation films for children, which appears in The Routledge Companion to International Children’s Literature (2017), edited by John Stephens, Celia Abicalil Belmiro, Alice Curry, et al. She is currently working on a book project that investigates post-millennial Indian graphic narratives and animations which draw on Hindu mythology, paying special attention to cross-cultural influences and processes of nation-building within these texts.
 More information.

 Philip Nel teaches courses in children’s literature and comics, and serves as the Director of the Program in Children’s Literature.
-His recent books include Was the Cat in the Hat Black?: The Hidden Racism of Children's Literature, and the Need for Diverse Books (Oxford UP, 2017), Crockett Johnson and Ruth Krauss: How an Unlikely Couple Found Love, Dodged the FBI, and Transformed Children's Literature (UP Mississippi, 2012), Keywords for Children's Literature (co-edited with Lissa Paul, NYU Press, 2011), Tales for Little Rebels: A Collection of Radical Children's Literature (co-edited with Julia Mickenberg, NYU Press, 2008), and The Annotated Cat: Under the Hats of Seuss and His Cats (Random House, 2007).
+His most recent book is Was the Cat in the Hat Black?: The Hidden Racism of Children's Literature, and the Need for Diverse Books (Oxford UP, 2017).
 With Eric Reynolds, he is currently co-editing Fantagraphics' five-volume collection of Crockett Johnson's Barnaby, which will reprint the complete run of the comic strip (1942-1952) for the first time.
-Published so far: Barnaby Vol. 1: 1942-1943 (2013), Barnaby Vol. 2: 1944-1945 (2014), and Barnaby Vol. 3: 1946-1947 (2016).
-With Lissa Paul and Nina Christensen, he is co-editing a second edition of Keywords for Children's Literature (NYU Press).
+Barnaby Vol. 4: 1948-1949 will be published November 2020.
+Also forthcoming: the second edition of Keywords for Children's Literature, co-edited with Lissa Paul and Nina Christensen (NYU Press, January 2021).
 More information.

 Anne Phillips specializes in children’s and adolescent literature, teaching a range of courses including “Illustration in Children’s Literature” and “Film Adaptations of Children’s Classics.”
 Phillips and colleague Gregory Eiselein have co-edited several books about Louisa May Alcott: The Louisa May Alcott Encyclopedia (2001), and the Norton Critical Edition of Little Women (2004), as well as two recent volumes for Salem Press, Critical Insights: Little Women (2015), and Critical Insights: Louisa May Alcott (2016).
 She is currently co-editing a volume of essays on Laura Ingalls Wilder.
 Recent presentations have focused on a transmedia adaptation of Little Women, The March Family Letters, and on Andrew Clements’ Phoenix Award-winning novel Frindle.
 Currently the Associate Department Head, Anne has served as the President of the Children’s Literature Association and chaired the MLA Division on Children's Literature.
 She is currently President of the Louisa May Alcott Society.
 More information.